adrb/bentool/README.md

 I'm not inherently against contact-tracing protocols, furthermore i firmly believe that it may help combat the COVID19 virus.

-That being said you should also be aware that hardware commonly used wasn't desinged to that kind of operations.
+That being said you should also be aware that hardware commonly used today wasn't desinged to that kind of operations.
 That leads us to situation where, none of the Bluetooth-based protocols is completely secure.